 At the time of registration, a non-refundable registration fee is required to secure a child's space.
 Registration fee must be paid prior to acceptance.
 The fee (per family) is \$225 made payable to JPII.
-A portion of the registration fee is credited toward tuition.
+The fee is broken down by the following: administrative fee for registration, repair & rejuvenation fee, technology fee, and student supply fee (classroom subscriptions, planner, home folder, t-shirt, Bible (specific grade), etc.